 Key facts

-- Your joint pain and swelling may immediately feel worse after an injection.
+- Your pain and swelling may immediately feel worse after an injection.
 This pain usually goes away after a few days.

 - Hydrocortisone injections can affect your immune system, so you're more likely to get infections.
 Tell your doctor if you get an infection, such as COVID-19, or if you come into contact with chickenpox, shingles or measles as these infections could make you very ill.